oooutlk/inwelling/README.md

 means that the metadata will be collected by inwelling if and only if blah feature is enabled.
 See beta crate in examples for more.

+# Other information collected from downstream crates

+The following information are also collected:

+- Package names.

+- Cargo.toml files' paths.

+- Optional .rs file paths.
+Call `inwelling()` with the argument `inwelling::Opt::dump_rs_paths == true` to collect.

 # Caveat

 ## Reverse Dependency

 Collecting metadata from downstream and utilizing it in build process makes a crate depending on its downstream crates.
 Unfortunately this kind of reverse-dependency is not known to cargo.
-As a result, the changing of metadata caused by modification of Cargo.toml files or changing of feature set will not cause recompilation of the crate collecting metadata, which it should.
+As a result, the changing of feature set will not cause recompilation of the crate collecting metadata, which it should.

 To address this issue, simply do `cargo clean`, or more precisely, `cargo clean --package {crate-collecting-metadata}` before running